 Meero brings in the deceptively mild-seeming Dr. Gorst to implement a new interrogation technique: the recorded screams of an alien race being exterminated.
 “We found a section of what we believe are primarily children, which has its own particular effect,” Gorst tells Bix.
 When Bix is subjected to the audio, the contortions of her face (and her own subsequent screams) indicate that the sounds are indeed excruciating.
 We also hear that while Meero wants to keep Bix alive, Ferrix’s Imperial supervisor plans to hang one of her similarly captured and interrogated friends.

 One of Cass’s fellow prisoners grows quite sick—to the point where he’s unable to stand.
 A medic finds that the old man has suffered a massive stroke and euthanizes him.
 (We see the man gasp and struggle for a moment before he’s gone.)
 We hear that 100 men were “fried” on another level—an attempt by the prison to keep a secret secret.
-(We learn that prisoners are rarely, if ever, freed.)
+(Later, we learn that prisoners are rarely, if ever, freed.)
 A man is shocked by a zap stick.

 Syril, the disgraced security officer whose zealous pursuit of Cass started this whole ball rolling, is now apparently stalking Lt.
 Meero as a kindred spirit.
 When he purposefully runs into her as she heads into work, Cyril tells her that “just being in [her] presence” reassures him that there is “justice and beauty in the galaxy.”
 (Meero tells Cyril that if he pulls a stunt like that again, she’ll “have you in a cage on the outer rim.”)